Programs by Anthony Thyssen

 generally difficult in older shells.
 This script was originally

 a demonstration on how this can be achieved.

 - home_backup: Home Directory Backup (Tar file of Scripts)

 - A push backup scheme that creates snapshot "rsync" backup of your home

-directory into a "current" sub-directory directory, on directory or remote
+directory into a "current" sub-directory of the destination (local or

-account directory given.
-After a backup (update) is complete, a number of
+remote) given.
+After a backup (update) is complete, a number of rolling

-rolling 'cycles' of hardlinked snapshots are created, generating per month,
+'cycles' of hardlinked snapshots are created, generating per month, week,

 A simple "recover" script can be used to list, and restore specific files